 “I would love it if someone purchased one of my works because they connected with it in some way, or felt moved by it,” he says.
 On the other hand, he finds it disturbing that people are now queuing up to buy things they haven’t actually seen.

 Jinks is, by his own admission, new to the art world, and still trying to adjust.
 Until about three years ago his work was widely known, but the creator was virtually anonymous.
 Jinks was the master technician who helped bring Patricia Piccinini’s silicon sculptures of genetic mutations into the world.
 His handiwork may be seen in Piccinini’s The Young Family and associated pieces, which were exhibited at the 2003 Venice Biennale and other prestigious venues.

-Nowadays, that seems like awas spent inserting long time ago.
-Jinks is grateful hairs into a coyote for the years he spent working for Piccinini because, in order tohead that would be realise her ideas, he had to keep attached to a experimenting with materials and acquiring new skills.
+Nowadays, that seems like a long time ago.
+Jinks is grateful for the years he spent working for Piccinini because, in order to realise her ideas, he had to keep attached to experimenting with materials and acquiring new skills.

 Although they have remained friendly and still inhabit the same Collingwood factory, by the time their association ended he says they had developed quite opposite views on sculpture.

 By his early thirties, Jinks had reached the point where he had to go his own way.
 He had worked as a motorcycle courier, an illustrator, and learnt his sculptural skills preparing props for the advertising and film industries.
 The years with Piccinini were a finishing school, during which he stockpiled ideas.
 Now he is making those works, but the process is so slow and painstaking, the level of detail so exacting, that he can barely keep up with the demand.
 In preparation for his October show at Karen Woodbury Gallery in Melbourne, there was hardly a day in months when he wasn’t in the studio.
 One entire week was spent inserting hairs into a coyote head that would be attached to a human body.